 We’re bringing a piece of New Orleans to Florence this January, as we collaborate with photographer/food and travel writer Pableaux Johnson for a special supper hosted at The Factory Café.
-The Louisiana-style dinner is also in collaboration with Chef Ray and The Factory Café team.

 Appropriately called Red Beans Road Show, Pableaux’s pop-up dinner series shows guests Louisiana hospitality and is held in a casual family-style format, creating a unique and interactive dining experience.
 The dinner encourages conversation between guests and for phones to be left in bags and pockets—the perfect post-holiday pick-me-up.